jemitk/Pacer/README.md

 * Impromiving the tapping beats per minute detection
 * Adding user defined settings

-Checkout the TODO file for more specific information.
+Checkout the [TODO](https://github.com/jemitk/Pacer/TODO.md) file for more specific information.
-(TODO: Write the TODO file)
 ### Contributing

 Feel free to fork and send pull requests.
 At least one of the contributers is probably watching.